The Past has Gone.

--From Rage Quitter 87's Fist of the North Star site
+-From RQ87's Fist of the North Star site

 For a detailed overview of this episode, click here.

-A new legacy begins as the North Star Army fight against the Emperor's forces.
+A new legacy begins, as the North Star Army fight against the celestial emperor's forces.

 Contents